symfony/symfony-docs/setup.rst

 Keep Going!
 -----------

-With setup behind you, it's time to :doc:`Create your First Page in Symfony </page_creation>`.
+With setup behind you, it's time to :doc:`create your first page in Symfony </page_creation>`.

 Learn More
 ----------